JTYKolesar/ticket-lifecycle/README.md

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>

 This demonstration outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system "osTicket".<br />
-_<b>NOTE:<b> This demonstration will use materials and credentials created in the previous demonstration, ["Post-Install Configuration"](https://github.com/JTYKolesar/post-install-config)._
+_<b>NOTE:</b> This demonstration will use materials and credentials created in the previous demonstration, ["Post-Install Configuration"](https://github.com/JTYKolesar/post-install-config)._

 <h2>Environments and Technologies Used</h2>